-The Parkview Mirro Center for Research and Innovation provides advanced medical simulation technology for clinical education and research.
+The Parkview Mirro Center for Research and Innovation provides advanced medically surgical simulation and planning technology for clinical education and research.
 The Advanced Medical Simulation Lab at the center features 3 modes of clinical training: high-fidelity simulation manikins, task trainers, and virtual dissection.
 The Anatomage Table was adopted as a resource for surgical planning as well as provider and patient education.
 Parkview plans to expand the use of the Table with the establishment of the Parkview Cancer Institute in 2017.

-Advanced Medical Simulation Technology For Education & Research
+Advanced Medically Surgical Planning And Simulation Technology For Education & Research

 Medical Knowledge Barrier & Real Patient Scans